-What Kind of Coffee Should I Use to Make Iced Coffee?
+What Kind of Coffee to Use

 Use a lighter roast, such as a Kenyan or a Honduran coffee, for fruitier and lighter notes and more caffeine.
 Alternatively, use a medium to darker roast such as a Colombian Supremo or coffee from the Antigua Valley of Guatemala if you prefer less acidity, more robust flavor, and lower caffeine levels.

-How Should I Brew Iced Coffee?
+How to Brew Iced Coffee

 Strength is of primary importance when making the perfect iced coffee.
 What many people tend to do at home is brew a regular strength coffee and pour it over ice cubes at the end.
 This practice is far from ideal because after melting the ice cubes, this will result in a watered-down and weak cup.